ggorlen/resources/cs-resources.md

 ## Books ##
 + Tons of free CS books: http://proquest.safaribooksonline.com/
+  + Sam's C++ In One Hour a Day: http://proquest.safaribooksonline.com/book/programming/cplusplus/9780134539553/firstchapter
 + "Etudes for programmers"
 + "Etudes for Python: Exercises for Programmers" (available on LINK+)